 Entrance to the BA Honors program requires an AGPA of 3.0 and with an average of 3.3 or better in Economics courses.

 Promotion from year to year requires a GPA of at least 3.0 with an average of at least 3.3 in all Economics courses.
 Honors in Economics requires a minimum of *54 and a maximum of *72 in Economics at the senior-level.
-See the Calendar Section 44.10 for a detailed description of the requirements of the program.
+See the University Calendar for a detailed description of the requirements of the program.

 Students in the Honors Economics Program pursue one of two routes: